 Medications to Treat Hip Pain

-What you need to know about the many medications used for hip problems.
+What you need to know about the many medications used for hip arthritis and related problems.

-Medications to ease pain, relieve inflammation, slow bone loss, modify the course of an inflammatory disease or prevent joint damage are an important part of treatment for many hip problems.
-The types of medications commonly used in treating hips are:
+Medications to ease pain and inflammation, slow bone loss, slow the disease progress or prevent joint damage are important in treating many hip problems.
+The types of medications commonly used in treating arthritis and related conditions affecting hips are:

 • Nonsteroidal anti-inflammatory drugs.
 Including more than a dozen different drugs, some of which are available without a prescription, nonsteroidal anti-inflammatory drugs (NSAIDs) are used to help ease arthritis pain and inflammation.
-They are used for all forms of arthritis and other painful hip problems.
-By far, most NSAIDs are taken orally.
-Recently, however, new topical preparations, such as Voltaren Gel and Pennsaid, have been approved.
+They are used for all forms of arthritis and other painful hip conditions.
+Most NSAIDs are taken orally, but topical preparations are available, such as Voltaren Arthritis Pain Gel and Pennsaid.

 • Corticosteroids.
-These quick-acting drugs, similar to the cortisone made by your own body, are used to control inflammation.
-If hip inflammation is due to a systemic autoimmunme disease, such as rheumatoid arthritis or polymyalgia rheumatica, your doctor may prescribe oral corticosteroids.
-If inflammation is limited to your hip or an inflamed bursa, your doctor may inject a corticosteroid preparation directly into the inflamed joint or bursa.
+These quick-acting drugs, similar to the cortisone produced naturally by the body, are used to control inflammation.
+If hip inflammation is due to a systemic autoimmune disease, such as rheumatoid arthritis (RA) or polymyalgia rheumatica, your doctor may prescribe oral corticosteroids.
+If inflammation is limited to your hip or an inflamed bursa, a corticosteroid injection directly into the inflamed joint or bursa might help.

-• Disease modifying anti-rheumatic drugs.
-Disease-modifying anti-rheumatic drugs (DMARDs) are drugs that work slowly to modify the course of inflammatory disease.
-Different DMARDs may be useful for a number of different forms of arthritis of the hip including rheumatoid arthritis, lupus, ankylosing spondylitis and psoriatic arthritis.
+• Disease-modifying antirheumatic drugs.
+These are drugs that work slowly to modify the course of inflammatory disease.
+Different disease-modifying antirheumatic drugs (DMARDs) are useful for different forms of arthritis affecting the hip, including RA, lupus, ankylosing spondylitis and psoriatic arthritis.

 • Osteoporosis medications.
 Osteoporosis medications are those used to slow the loss of bone or help the body build new bone.
 Although they are not used specifically to treat hip problems, strong bones are less prone to fracture.
-Certain medications – called bisphophonates – in this category are also used to treat Paget's disease of the bone, which, rarely, is a cause of hip pain.
+Certain medications for osteoporosis, called bisphosphonates, are also used to treat Paget's disease of the bone, which may cause hip pain, although rarely.